oSharpey/cyber-obsidian/year-3/proj/JournalDB/Advanced modes in AES - Are they safe from power analysis based side channel attacks?.md

 ---

-- Note down the key points.
+- Paper look at the effectiveness of side channel attacks against modern modes of aes